Potion/Cinder-poScene/README.md

 Using a tree metaphor, **po::scene** contains three main classes:

 + `po::scene::Scene` is the root system of the tree.
-It contains the trunk of the tree (the root ViewController ), which in turn contains all branches and leaves.
+It contains the trunk of the tree ( the root ViewController ), which in turn contains all branches and leaves.
 + `po::scene::ViewController` represents a branch.
-It can contain any number of other branches, as well as leaves. a ViewController contains a root view, to which leaves may be added.
+It can contain any number of other branches, as well as leaves. a ViewController will always contains a view, to which leaves may be added.
 + `po::Scene::View` represents a leaf, or an end point in the scene-graph.
 These Views are usually the point for any gl drawing.